By Clinton, Colts Correspondent, Wed, Mar 11th 4:46pm EDT

-By Christopher Morgan, Texans Correspondent, Fri, Aug 15th 7:21am EDT
+By Christopher Morgan, Colts Correspondent, Fri, Aug 15th 7:21am EDT

 Andre Johnson returned to practice on a limited basis on Thursday.
 He participated in the individual drills at full speed, but apparently did not participate in the joints drills with the Falcons.
 (Source: Houston Chronicle

 Fantasy Impact: There is still uncertainty surrounding whether or not Johnson will play in Saturday’s preseason game, but returning to the field for two days in a row is a positive sign.
 Johnson is currently the fourteenth ranked wide receiver.